 First, one must be alone to write, paint, or learn music.
 Studies of young talented people show that part of the reason they become so talented is that they do not mind being alone to develop their skill, such as practicing music or studying math.
 Normally, only those who can tolerate being alone are able to master the symbolic content of their domain.

-Secondly, these same people know the importance of seeing and hearing others, exchanging ides, and getting to know not only other's creative works, but also their minds.
+Secondly, these same people know the importance of seeing and hearing others, exchanging ideas, and getting to know not only other's creative works, but also their minds.
 The physicist John Wheeler said, “If you don't kick things around with people, you are out of it.
 Nobody, I always say, can be anybody without somebody being around.”

 C r e a t i v e P r o c e s s